Let's Talk About Enthusiastic Consent...

 It's eliminating the idea of a "passive yes" (which includes things like someone removing their clothes) and is replacing it with outright declarations that someone is enjoying a sexual experience, before it continues.

-Poore says the idea of enthusiastic consent can be difficult for some people to wrap their heads around, because of the different ways in which women and men are socialized.
-"Women have been historically socialized to not proactively communicate interest and willingness for sex," she says.
-But men can also fall victim to their socialization.
+Poore says the idea of enthusiastic consent can be difficult for some people to wrap their heads around, because of the different ways in which women and men are socialised.
+"Women have been historically socialised to not proactively communicate interest and willingness for sex," she says.
+But men can also fall victim to their socialisation.
 "Men aren't taught that they're allowed to say, 'I don't want to go further than this,' which makes them susceptible to sexual violence as well," Poore adds.

 Advertisement